 Where applicable, calculations include reductions for the acoustic screening provided by fences and the proposed Centre itself.
-Based upon the architectural drawings prepared by Janssen Designs, dated 24 October 2022 and attached as Appendix C, the following solid boundary heights are assumed for the Centre:
+Based upon the architectural drawings attached as Appendix C, the following solid boundary heights are assumed for the Centre:

-- 1.8-metre-high fence around the perimeter of the lower-ground floor level outdoor play area; - 1.5-metre-high fence along the eastern and western boundaries of the Site; - 1.39-metre-high fence around the perimeter of the first-floor outdoor play area; and - No solid fence along the northern boundary of the Site.
+- 1.8-metre-high fence along the northern, eastern and western boundaries of the Site; and - 1.39-metre-high fence around the perimeter of the first-floor outdoor play area.